keyper-labs/PalmeraModule/README.md

 Organization=Safe Root has multiple groups
 Groups/Safe relationship
 - Each group is associated to a safe
-- Each group has a parent (parent has ownership over the group)
+- Each group has a superSafe (superSafe has ownership over the group)
 - Each group has set of child